adityaadarsh/adityaadarsh.github.io/_pages/about.md

 Hey, I’m Aditya Adarsh!
 I’m a Data Scientist with 6+ years of experience in building and deploying machine learning models.
 I’ve worked on a variety of projects, including fine-tuning large language models (LLMs) and setting up scalable MLOps pipelines to address real-world challenges.

-I’m passionate about building end-to-end ML pipelines and microservices using tools like Python, Go, PyTorch, Databricks, and PySpark, gRPC.
+I’m building end-to-end ML pipelines and microservices using tools like Python, Go, PyTorch, Databricks, and PySpark, gRPC.
 Whether it's working with messy data or optimizing complex systems, I love tackling challenges.

 **Recent Work:**